Optimizing Temperature for Language Models with Multi-Sample Inference: Correlation Between Model Training and Optimal Temperature

 \subsection{Correlation Between Training-Task Similarity and Optimal Temperature}

 Our goal is to establish a general relationship between a model’s learned distribution and its optimal temperature for a task.
-Our key intuition is that token-level entropy can serve as a surrogate for a model's `distance' from a target task and that this distance helps identify the optimal temperature.
+Our key intuition is that token-level entropy can serve as a proxy for how distant a model is from a target task and that this distance helps identify the optimal temperature.

 Specifically, we define a distance metric that measures how similar a model’s training data is to a given task.
 Let \(\mathcal{T} = \{X_1, ..., X_k\}\) be the task with $k$ problem instances.
 We define this distance \(\mathcal{D}(\mathcal{M}, \mathcal{T})\) as the average of token-level entropy \(\mathcal{H}(.)\) of the language model \(\mathcal{M}\) when generating the answers \(\mathcal{A} = \{Y_1, ..., Y_k\}\) for the problems in \(\mathcal{T}\):